zoltantoth0409/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### What changed?

-The prefix commerce_ has been added to the commerce destinations defined in `com.liferay.commerce.constants.CommerceDestinationNames`:
+The prefix `commerce_` has been added to the Commerce destinations defined in `com.liferay.commerce.constants.CommerceDestinationNames`:

 - `liferay/commerce_order_status`;